pravinkumarkg/Bootstrap-Summary/README.md

 # Bootstrap Summary
 Summary about all the topics in Bootstrap
   - This repo consists of topic from [Bootstrap](https://getbootstrap.com) Official documentation
-  - They are summarized for my own understanding.
+  - They are summarized according to my understanding.

 > ###### Note:
 >  - They are put up for my own understanding.